jianguoz/CarND1-Advanced-Lane-Detection-P4/README.md

 4. Use S chanel of HLS color space since it can strength yellow lines while grayscale perform bad on yellow lines.

+5. Use YUV color space.
+Pixels with a V component less than 105 are deemed white, while pixels with a Y component greater than or equal to 205 are deemed yellow

 Here is the combined threshold applyed to one of the test image like this one:
 ![alt text][image3]